 Advantages of Using Big Data and Data Science

 The advantages of big data and data science do not necessarily come from the amount of data the company has, but how it utilizes it.
 The more the company uses the collected data, the easier it can find answers which will enable it to improve its efficiency, make time and cost savings, improve its services, etc.

 Some of the biggest benefits of big data solutions and data science analytics are:

 Big data tools, like Hadoop, can bring cost advantages to businesses when large amounts of data are stored since they help in identifying more efficient ways of doing business.
 Moreover, the high speed and in-memory analytics can easily identify new sources of data that can be added and analyzed immediately, and make quick decisions based on learnings, not guesses.

-By being able to gather customer behavior data, businesses can get a better understanding of customers purchase behavior and understand market conditions.
+By being able to gather customer behavior data, businesses can get a better understanding of customers purchase behavior and market conditions.
 They can follow the new and emerging trends on the market, identify customers’ needs and create products and services according to the needs of their target audience.